rifqifazzam/OCR-Discord-Bot/README.md

 # Installation
 1. Clone this repository or download the files as a ZIP archive.
-2. Install the nesessary dependencies from your text editor terminal by running  `npm install discord.js tesseract.js`
+2. Install the nesessary dependencies from your text editor terminal by running  `npm install discord.js discord-reply tesseract.js`
 3. Replace `'TOKEN HERE'` in bot.js with your Discord bot token.
 Follow the [Discord.js guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create a bot application and get a bot token.
 4. Run the `bot.js` code to start the bot.